ktor-doc-jp/ktor-doc-jp/pages/servers/raw-sockets.md

 ## Secure Sockets (SSL/TLS)
 {: #secure }

 Ktor supports secure sockets.
-To enable them you will need to include the `ktor-network-tls` artifact, and call the `.tls()` to a connected socket.
+To enable them you will need to include the `io.ktor:ktor-network-tls:$ktor_version` artifact, and call the `.tls()` to a connected socket.

 *Connect to a secure socket:*
 ```kotlin